say it how it is – series

 I believe some of this has to do with main stream training information.
 If you dive into the spoon fed sensational version of training, you are lead to believe that most dogs have behavioral issues, and at some point will try to dominate your life, and most definitely will be contemplating your demise while you sleep unless you rule with an iron fist.
 It is all crap, fodder for the trash can, all of it.

-So when someone comes to me thinking they have the canine version of the ‘Crips and the Bloods’ under their roof, and I have to break the news that they don’t, but rather a dog who engages in mental masturbation the majority of the day, which isn’t healthy, and it turns out it’s not a dog issue but rather an owner issue, well … it isn’t the sexy answer they were looking for, and for sure an answer they didn’t expect to receive, and in all honesty, many are offended by my observation.
+So when someone comes to me thinking they have the canine version of the ‘Crips and the Bloods’ under their roof, and I have to break the news that they don’t, but rather a dog who engages in mental masturbation the majority of the day, which isn’t healthy, and it turns out it’s not a dog issue but rather an owner issue, well … it isn’t the sexy answer they were looking for, and in all honesty, many are offended by my observation.
 It must be more complicated than mental masturbation, more difficult in some way, more like what they saw on TV.
-Nope it doesn’t.